AMartins87/py_man/README.md

 You can see the live site [here](https://py-man.herokuapp.com/).

-The Py Man application is a hangman style game with Python programming language as its theme.
+The PY MAN application is a hangman style game with Python programming language as its theme.

-It is a simple command line application.
+It is a simple terminal game, which runs on a mock terminal on Heroku.

 ![Mock up image](assets/images/mockup.JPG)